wyfo/apischema/docs/index.md

 Makes your life easier when it comes to python API.

-JSON (de)serialization + schema generation through python typing, with a spoonful of sugar.
+JSON (de)serialization + *GraphQL* and JSON schema generation through python typing, with a spoonful of sugar.

 ## Install
 ```shell